fallenhitokiri/leeroyci/docs/configuration.md

 - `Secret` the secret that has to be added to the callback URL.
 If the secret is wrong no actions will be triggered
 - `Cert` and `Key` full path to SSL certificate and key.
 Required if your URL scheme is `https`
 - `BuildLogPath` full path where Leeroy can write the build log to.
 Every build will be written.
-- `Email*` host, part and credentials for your mail server so Leeroy can send you notifications if builds were successful or failed
+- `Email*` host, port and credentials for your mail server so Leeroy can send you notifications if builds were successful or failed
 - `GitHubKey` your personal access token
 - `SlackChannel` to which channel should build statuses be posted
 - `SlackEndpoint` the endpoint you configured in Slack